FairSHAP: Preprocessing for Fairness Through Attribution-Based Data Augmentation: Experiments

 \subsection{Main results}

 The impact of FairSHAP on \gls{dr} is shown in Figure~\ref{fig: FairSHAP on DR across all datasets}.
 Each curve represents the average over 5 folds, with shaded areas indicating standard deviation.
 The dashed horizontal line at $y = 0$ corresponds to the original \gls{dr} of the unmodified model.
 This figure compares the relative \gls{dr} reduction of a model retrained on a FairSHAP-modified training set and evaluated on the test set, against the original model evaluated on the same test set.
 Higher percentages indicate a greater reduction in \gls{dr} compared to the original model, and thus reflect improved fairness.

-We set the threshold $T = 0.05$, meaning that we modify the feature values corresponding to Shapley values greater than 0.05, and the number of modifications under this threshold varies across datasets.
+We set the threshold $T = 0.05$, meaning that we modify the feature values corresponding to Shapley values greater than 0.05, and the number of modifications under this threshold varies across datasets (see Appendix~\ref{app:threshold} for a detailed justification of this choice).
 As the number of modifications increases, we observe a consistent decrease in \gls{dr} across all datasets.
 Under the threshold of $T = 0.05$, FairSHAP is able to reduce \gls{dr} by up to 80\% for the German Credit dataset and by nearly 40\% for the COMPAS dataset.
 For the other two datasets, FairSHAP reduces the \gls{dr} by around 20\%.
 However, for the Census Income dataset, which contains a large number of features, the \gls{dr} reduction is only about 5\%.
 This reduction in \gls{dr} is also accompanied by corresponding decreases in \gls{dp} and \gls{eo}, indicating that FairSHAP effectively enhances overall model fairness.\looseness=-1

 We also evaluated the performance of FairSHAP-modified data on other group fairness measures; detailed results can be found in Appendix~\ref{app1:FairSHAP}.
 Moreover, in datasets such as COMPAS, Census Income KDD, and Default Credit, the accuracy improves after applying modifications, demonstrating that FairSHAP can simultaneously enhance both fairness and predictive performance.
 In the remaining datasets, the accuracy experiences only a marginal decrease, indicating a balanced trade-off between fairness and model efficacy.